19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Keeping or management of brothels

-*Note: The short description of offences in this Schedule is for ease of reference only.

 [26/2007 wef 01/01/2008]

-Part IV — Offences included as serious offences
+Part iv — Offences included as serious offences